 BIT, a biotech that specialises in research, development and commercialisation of viral disease drugs, is up 46%.
 Biotron possess over 30 compounds that can reduce levels of the coronavirus by 90%-100% in cell structures.

-BIT is now focused on testing these compounds against the new 2019-nCoV.
-The labourites for testing only became available in early Feb.
-Meaning when the results are released the price could possibly surge even higher.
+BIT is focused on testing these compounds against the new 2019-nCoV.
+However, the labourites were only available in early Feb.
+Hence, the release of clinical results could seethe price could possibly surge even higher.

 FOD, an Australian producer of juices, fibres, infused fruits and fruit waters, is now on the hand sanitiser trend resulting in a 20% increase over the month.